If you were online over the Memorial Day weekend, you may well have seen The Grand Rapids Lip Dub.

-Mr. ROB BLISS (Community Organizer): Its culture is growing so rapidly that I think that's what just surprised people.
+ROB BLISS: Its culture is growing so rapidly that I think that's what just surprised people.
 I mean, I think Flint was like, nine or something like that.
 So to think we're just like a step away from Flint just I think was ridiculous.

 SIEGEL: And you can see the Grand Rapids lip dub video at npr.org.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.